tinygiant98/darksun-sot/docs/scriptersmanual.md

   * `*_i_text` - if you're system contains string literals that are used to provide feedback or otherwise communicate directly with the player about in-character events, those string literals belong here.
 This is separated out to allow for easily translation to other languages without searching hundreds of scripts looking for each literal to translate.
 This file is included in `*_i_main`.

-  * `*_l_plugin` or `*_l_library` or similar - this is the library function that ties it all together and exposes your events to the (module) public.
+  * `*_l_plugin` or `*_l_library` or similar - these are the library registration functions that tie it all together and expose your events to the (module) public.
 It's the primary function that allows the event handling function to work so well.
 There are many examples in the module of very simple versions and very complicated versions.
 All of your event functions in `*_i_events` should be included in some way in this file, whether it's to register them to an event or simply to make them module-public by registering them to the library.

 ## Data Management System

 Determining the status of a character is one of the most common functions in nwscript.
 To that end, we're provided alias functions for them to reduce code maintenance and help to quickly determine identities/functions.
 Just about every script in the module should have an include reference to `util_i_data`.
-This script itself includes [`util_i_debug`](../framework/src/utils/util_i_debug.nss) and [`dsutil_i_comms`](../utilities/dsutil_i_comms), so including `util_i_data` should provide you with a great portion of the functionality to set variables, determine identities, provide debug information and send messages around the module.
+This script itself includes [`util_i_debug`](../framework/src/utils/util_i_debug.nss), so including `util_i_data` should provide you with a great portion of the functionality to set variables, determine identities, provide debug information and send messages around the module.

 *Note: all wrapper functions intended to replace original Bioware functions should have the same name as the original Bioware function with an underscore in front of them, such as `_GetIsDM()`.
 You can also use the underscore to denote a module-wide custom function, such as `_GetIsPartyMember()`.
 Module-wide custom functions must be generally applicable to all areas of the module, not a specific subset or system.
-Pull requests to change files that start with `dsutil_i_*` will probably not be accepted without extensive testing.
+Pull requests to change files in the `framework`, `utilities`, `plugins/dialog` or `plugins/pw` will not be accepted without extensive testing.
 All wrapper functions that are still in testing or are candidates for module-wide use should start with a double-underscore to make them easily identifiable.*

 Here are the basic functions `util_i_data` provides:
 * `_GetIsPC()` - a replacement for nwscript's `GetIsPC()`.
 Our version determines whether the character is player-controlled (PC) and not a DM.
 So if you're trying to determine if a player is a PC and not a DM, use this function.
 * `_GetIsDM()` - a replacement for nwscript's `GetIsDM()`.
 Our version determines whether the passes character object is a DM or a DM possessing an NPC.
 * `_GetIsPartyMember()` - will return whether the first passed object is a party member of the second passed object.

-It also provide variable handling methods, and show below.
+It also provide variables handling methods, and show below.

 #### Variable Handling

 Dark Sun is not using the standard Bioware variable handling functions, at least publicly.
-In `util_i_data`, there are similar functions to handle all variables in a manner similar to Bioware's original functions, but allow us to change how variables are set in the future without modifying large amounts of code to change function names.
+In `util_i_data`, there are functions to handle all variables in a manner similar to Bioware's original functions, but allow us to change how variables are set in the future without modifying large amounts of code to change function names.
 Any code that uses Bioware's variable handling procedures will either be changed or rejected.
 Here's how the custom functions work:

 * For PCs, pass the PC object as the first parameter and the functions will get/set/delete the variables off of the PC's item DATAPOINT per the normal methodology for HCR2 variable handling.
 * For the module, pass the `MODULE` object (literally -> `GetLocalInt(MODULE, ...);`).
 The MODULE object is a module-wide pointer to the MODULE datapoint we're using to store module variables.
 We are not storing module variables directly on the module object normally obtained by `GetModule()`.